fl101/awardfares-blog/_posts/2023-04-28-new-programs-and-features.md

 ## Area Search

 This is a long-awaited feature: users can now search metropolitan areas!
-For example, you can query flights to [TYO](https://awardfares.com/search?.area:TYO.), [LON](https://awardfares.com/search?.area:LON.), [NYC](https://awardfares.com/search?.area:NYC.), and AwardFares will show up results for airports in that metro area.
+There are several big cities in the world that have multiple operating airports, such as Tokyo, New York, and London).

+You can now search flights to all airports in a particular city by using a city code.
+For example, find all flights to Tokyo (HND and NRT) [by using TYO](https://awardfares.com/search?.area:TYO.).
+Similarly, find flights to all New York City airports (e.g. EWR and JFK) [using NYC](https://awardfares.com/search?.area:NYC.), to all London airports [using LON](https://awardfares.com/search?.area:LON.), etc.

 Click to try!

 <img src="/assets/img/new-programs-and-features-apr-2023/new-features-2.webp" alt="Search Metropolitan Areas using AwadrFares." />